 The property has been left largely untouched, just as he left it.
 You can still see bullet holes in the walls from the first failed assassination attempt on his life.
 Take a stroll through the quiet courtyard where he kept his pet rabbits and into his study where he finally died at the hands of a Soviet agent.

 We won’t spoil it for you here, but you should definitely look up how he died.
 Yikes!
-The museum gives great insight into the final years of Trotsky’s life, along with a brief history lesson of world events, mostly in Spanish.
+The museum gives great insight into the final years of Trotsky’s life, along with a brief history lesson on world events, mostly in Spanish.
 It’s open Tuesday-Sunday from 10am to 5pm.
 The entrance fee is 40 pesos.

-And by helado, we mean ice cream of course!
+Helado!
 Near the plazas, in Coyoacán there are several heladerias.
 We went to Los Famosos de Coyoacán that’s been open since 1930.
 I had to go with the pretty and pink pétalos de rosa (rose petal) ice cream and it was creamylicious.

 Just around the corner is Las Nieves de Coyoacán which some people online claim is better.
-With unique flavors like zarzamora (blackberry), ron con pasas (rum raisin), and horchata you gotta try at least one!
+With unique flavors like zarzamora (blackberry), ron con pasas (rum raisin), and horchata you gotta try one!

-6. Enjoy the plazas of Coyoacán
+6. Enjoy the Plazas of Coyoacán

 Coyoacán has two plazas across the street from one another: Jardín Centenario and Plaza Hidalgo.
 Jardín Centenario is a beautiful garden space where you’ll find the famous fuente de los coyotes (coyote fountain).